top of page

 Teaching Character to Today's Youth

 Open A Dor funds curriculum that develops character.
 We are facing a generational shift among adolescents.
-We must connect to today's youth through trusted sources to reinstate basic communication skills, kindness, and the tools necessary to join an evolving workforce.
+We must connect to youth through trusted sources to reinstate communication skills and the tools necessary to join an evolving world and workforce.

 Bestselling author Summer Nilsson presents a message of self-worth and mental health to a general assembly of junior high students